What to expect from the Kerberos Enterprise agent.

 On the left menu you will find the Kubernetes section.
 In this section 3 sub menu’s are available:

-The deployments section will list all the machinery deployments (agents) that you have deployed inside your cluster.
-It gives you access to deploy new deploments one by one or in bulk.
+The deployments section will list all the Kerberos Enterprise agents (running as deployments) that you have deployed inside your cluster.
+This page gives you access to deploy new Kerberos Enterprise agents one by one or in bulk.
+Next to that you can easily upgrade Kerberos Enterprise agents to a newer version, reboot them, view logging and update the configuration options of the Kerberos Enterprise agent.

-There are two options to add a new deployment:
+There are two options to add a new deployment, single deployments and bulk deployment.

 - single deployment